arun477/mcts/readme.md

 ## How it Works

 1. The game starts with an empty 3x3 grid.
-2. Players take turns placing their symbol ('O' for human, 'X' for AI) in empty cells.
+2. Players take turns placing their symbol ('O' for human, 'X' for Monte Carlo Tree Search) in empty cells.
-3. The AI uses MCTS to evaluate possible moves and choose the best one.
+3. The Monte Carlo Tree Search uses MCTS to evaluate possible moves and choose the best one.
-4. After each AI move, a heatmap is displayed showing the AI's evaluation of different positions.
+4. After each Monte Carlo Tree Search move, a heatmap is displayed showing the Monte Carlo Tree Search's evaluation of different positions.
 5. The game ends when a player wins or the board is full (draw).

 ## Monte Carlo Tree Search

-The AI uses MCTS to determine its moves:
+The Monte Carlo Tree Search uses MCTS to determine its moves:

 1. Selection: Choose a promising leaf node in the game tree.
 2. Expansion: Add child nodes to the selected node.
 3. Simulation: Play out random games from the new nodes.
 4. Backpropagation: Update node statistics based on simulation results.

-The AI repeats this process for a set number of iterations before choosing the best move.
+The Monte Carlo Tree Search repeats this process for a set number of iterations before choosing the best move.

 ## Visualization

-After each AI move, the program displays a heatmap showing the AI's evaluation of different board positions.
-Warmer colors (red) indicate moves the AI considers more favorable, while cooler colors (blue) represent less favorable moves.
+After each Monte Carlo Tree Search move, the program displays a heatmap showing the Monte Carlo Tree Search's evaluation of different board positions.
+Warmer colors (red) indicate moves the Monte Carlo Tree Search considers more favorable, while cooler colors (blue) represent less favorable moves.

 ## Contributing